-The Minerva Chairs program, funding endowed faculty chairs at DoD academic institutions, was created in 2010 with a two-part goal:
+The Minerva Chairs program, funding endowed faculty chairs at DoD academic institutions, ran between 2010 and 2014 with a two-part goal:

 Dr. Robert J. Bunker is Distinguished Visiting Professor and Minerva Chair at the Strategic Studies Institute, U.S. Army War College.
 He is also Adjunct Faculty, School of Politics and Economics (SPE), Claremont Graduate University.
 Past professional associations include Futurist in Residence (FIR), Training and Development Division, Behavioral Science Unit (BSU), FBI Academy, Quantico; CEO, Counter-OPFOR Corporation; Adjunct Faculty, School of Policy, Planning, and Development (PPD), University of Southern California; Terrorism Instructor, California Specialized Training Institute (CSTI), California Office of Emergency Services (OES); Staff Member (Consultant), Counter-OPFOR Program, National Law Enforcement and Corrections Technology Center-West (NLECTC-West); Fellow, Institute of Land Warfare (ILW), Association of the US Army (AUSA); Adjunct Faculty, National Security Studies M.A.
 Program and Political Science Department, California State University San Bernardino; and Faculty, Unconventional Warfare M.A.
 Distance Education Program, American Military University.
 Dr. Bunker holds university degrees in political science, government, social science, anthropology-geography, behavioral science, and history.
 He has delivered over two-hundred presentations- including papers and training- to military, law enforcement, academic and policy audiences including US Congressional Testimony.
 He has over two-hundred publications ranging from edited books and booklets through reports, chapters, articles/essays, response guidance, subject bibliographies and encyclopedia entries in academic, policy, military and law enforcement venues.
 Among those are the work Red Teams and Counterterrorism Training (with Steve Sloan) and the edited works including Criminal Insurgencies in Mexico and the Americas: The Gangs and Cartels Wage War; Narcos Over the Border: Gangs, Cartels and Mercenaries; Criminal-States and Criminal-Soldiers; Networks, Terrorism and Global Insurgencies; and Non-State Threats and Future Wars.